Posts may be sponsored. Post contains affiliate links. I may be compensated if you make a purchase using my link.

 Wynwood Walls is a large public space, fenced off from the city streets, where anyone can take a stroll to marvel at these giant works of art.
-Huge murals are painted across the industrial walls and doors by prominent artists from around the world.
+Wynwood Walls is completely free to visit and open to the public.
+Huge painted murals are splashed across the industrial walls and doors by prominent artists from around the world.
 These street artists have traveled from the United States, Mexico, Brazil, Belgium, Portugal, Ukraine, Greece, Spain, France, Germany, England, Japan, and Singapore.

 After the opening of Wynwood Walls, Goldman further expanded the project by constructing Wynwood Doors.
 A plot of land next to Wynwood Walls was claimed as the site, formerly a garbage dump.
 It is now a beautiful park with trees and boulders.
 Surrounding the park, there are metal roll-down gates that serve as additional canvases for more street art.
 The gates can be rolled up to reveal more art on the walls behind them, depending on the mood or setting.
 These roll-down gates are reminiscent of subway cars or trains, which have historically provided great surfaces for graffiti painters to create their art.

 Furthermore, the art has expanded outside of the fenced off zone.
-Dubbed “Outside the Walls”, there are many more buildings throughout the entire neighbourhood that have been decorated with colourful street art.
+Dubbed “Outside the Walls”, there are many more buildings throughout the entire neighborhood that have been decorated with colorful street art.
 Don’t limit yourself to staying within Wynwood Walls.
 Be sure to wander around these side streets and alleyways, spotting even more works by talented local graffiti artists.
 It’s definitely a good idea to leave the car behind – these city blocks are best explored by foot.

 This art project has positively impacted the city.
 Even on a weekday afternoon, these city blocks were bustling with groups of people, eager to catch glimpses of the walls.
 There are numerous restaurants, cafes, and bars in the area to allow visitors to dine and relax.